7+ Tricky TypeScript Interview Questions 2025: Never, Infer & Conditional Types

 }

-Common follow-up: "When would you actually use any?"
-A good answer acknowledges that any has legitimate uses—migrating JavaScript codebases, dealing with truly dynamic data where exhaustive type guards aren't practical, or temporarily bypassing type errors during prototyping.
+The any type has legitimate uses—migrating JavaScript codebases, dealing with truly dynamic data where exhaustive type guards aren't practical, or temporarily bypassing type errors during prototyping.
 But the key is treating it as a last resort, not a default.

 type Shape =